miachi-solomon/jara-food-delivery/README.md

-JARA food delivery is a simple idea for a business that helps users order food from a variety of restuarants or vendors and helps with quick delivery
+## JARA FOOD DELIVERY WEBSITE
+JARA food delivery is just an imagination service.
+This was only a practice project.

+## TECH USED
+- HTML5
+- Pure CSS